juliansommer/prompts/README.md

 # TODO

+- nav is re rendering when it shouldnt, which then makes calls to auth
+- stop using useSession
 - fix the layout shift
 - make use of server components for fetching data instead of useeffect
-- add dynamic metadata to pages
+- add dynamic metadata to pages (need to not have client first)
 - add opengraph images etc
+- add loading skeletons?